eacardenase/SpotifyDesignChallenge4/README.md

 #  Autolayout

-Adjust view layout depending on orientation
+Adjust view layout depending on orientation with constraints